Tomographic collective modes in a magnetic field: Variational Ansatz for the Tomographic Collective Mode

 For both Eqs.~\eqref{eq:tom_ans_U} and~\eqref{eq:tom_ans_L_1}, one can show that the root-mean-square of the angular momentum scales as \mbox{$\sqrt{\langle m^2 \rangle} \sim 1/\delta \theta$}, where the variance of the momentum is defined as

-For the lower-branch ansatz in Eq.~\eqref{eq:tom_ans_L_2}, it is a constant \mbox{$\sqrt{\langle m^2 \rangle} = \sqrt{5}$}.
-In Fig.~\ref{fig:6}(d) we compare the root-mean-square obtained from the numerically obtained Fermi surface deformation (solid lines) and the variational ansatz (dashed and dotted lines, respectively).
-For the upper branch the width obtained from Eq.~\eqref{eq:tom_ans_U} qualitatively agrees with the numerical result for all values of~\mbox{$F_1$}.
-For small values of~\mbox{$F_1$}, the width of the lower branch agrees well with the Gaussian variational ansatz in Eq.~\eqref{eq:tom_ans_L_1}, while for large values of~\mbox{$F_1$}, the width saturates to a finite value in agreement with the prediction from Eq.~\eqref{eq:tom_ans_L_2}.
+For the lower-branch \textit{Ansatz} in Eq.~\eqref{eq:tom_ans_L_2}, we note that the variance is a constant \mbox{$\sqrt{\langle m^2 \rangle} = \sqrt{5}$}.
+In Fig.~\ref{fig:6}(d) we compare the root-mean-square of the angular momentum obtained from the numerically obtained Fermi surface deformation (solid lines) and the variational \textit{Ansatz} (dashed and dotted lines, respectively).
+For the upper branch the root-mean-square of the angular momentum obtained from the width in Eq.~\eqref{eq:tom_ans_U} qualitatively agrees with the numerical result for all values of~\mbox{$F_1$}.
+For small values of~\mbox{$F_1$}, the width of the lower branch agrees well with the Gaussian variational \textit{Ansatz} in Eq.~\eqref{eq:tom_ans_L_1}, while for large values of~\mbox{$F_1$}, the width saturates to a finite value in agreement with the prediction from Eq.~\eqref{eq:tom_ans_L_2}.

 From these variational wavefunctions, we can estimate the critical magnetic field observed in Fig.~\ref{fig:3}.
 To do so we note that the dominant odd-parity angular momentum modes in the microscopic deformation of the Fermi surface have angular momentum \mbox{$|m|\leq \sqrt{\langle m^2 \rangle}$}.
-When the odd-parity relaxation rate becomes smaller than the renormalized \mbox{$m$}th cyclotron resonance for one of one of these angular momentum modes (i.e.~\mbox{$\sqrt{\langle m^2 \rangle}\omega_c>\gamma_o(\sqrt{\langle m^2 \rangle})$}, the effect of the odd-parity relaxation becomes negligible compared to the cyclotron motion.
+When the odd-parity relaxation rate becomes smaller than the renormalized \mbox{$m$}th cyclotron resonance of one of these angular momentum modes (i.e.~\mbox{$\sqrt{\langle m^2 \rangle}\omega_c>\gamma_o(\sqrt{\langle m^2 \rangle})$}, the effect of the odd-parity relaxation becomes negligible compared to the cyclotron motion.
 Hence, if

 the dominant modes of the Fermi surface deformation will be collisionless instead of tomographic.

 We test this condition by plotting the critical magnetic field satisfying Eq.~\eqref{eq:critical_cond} for the upper (lower) branch as black dashed (dotted) lines in Fig.~\ref{fig:3} the estimates of the critical fields as obtained from the upper (dashed line) and lower branches (dotted line).
 There is good qualitative agreement between the disappearance of a tomographic mode and the critical magnetic field estimated from \mbox{$\sqrt{\langle m^2 \rangle}$} for both the staggered relaxation rate model [Eq.~\eqref{eq:constant_gammaodd}] and the \mbox{$m$}-dependent relaxation rates [Eq.~\eqref{eq:m_dependent_gammaodd}].